Obixander/Flowcoach/Docs/Use-Cases.md

 # 3. Emotion Panel
 ### Actor: User
-### Description: The user uses the emotion panel to pick what emotion they're feeling
+### Description: The user interacts with the emotion panel to select how they are feeling.
 ## Preconditions:
-* App Installed
+* App is installed
-* User logged in
+* User is logged in
-* Internet Access
+* Internet access is available
 ## Basic Flow:
-1. The user scrolls through the emotion panel until they find the emotion they're feeling
+1. The user scrolls through the emotion panel to browse different emotions.
+2. The user selects an emotion by clicking/pressing on the corresponding card.
-2. the user clicks/presses on the card of the emotion and gets sent to the coaching/Q&A page
+3. The user is redirected to the coaching/Q&A page for the selected emotion.
 ## Alternativ Flow:
 1.
 ## Exceptions:
-1.
+1. No Internet Access: If the app requires an internet connection to load the emotions, an error message should be displayed (e.g., "No internet connection available.
+Please try again later").

+2. Empty Emotion Panel: If the emotion panel fails to load, an error message should be displayed, and the user should be prompted to refresh or retry.

 ---
 <br>